Rhynorater/rebindMultiA/README.md

 `rebindmultia.com` is a domain that I've set up to assist with these attacks.
 It makes every IP its own authoritative nameserver for the domain `[IP].ns.rebindmultia.com`.
 For example, `13.33.33.37.ns.rebindmultia.com`'s authoritative nameserver is `13.33.33.37.ip.rebindmultia.com` which resolves (as you might have guessed) to `13.33.33.37`.

 ## Multiple A Record Rebind Attack
-A Multiple A Record is a variant of a DNS Rebinding attack that weaponizes an attacker's ability to respond with two IP address in response to a DNS request and the browser's tendency to fallback to the second IP in the DNS response when the first one doesn't respond.
+The MultiA Record Rebind attack is a variant of DNS Rebinding that weaponizes an attacker's ability to respond with two IP address in response to a DNS request and the browser's tendency to fallback to the second IP in the DNS response when the first one doesn't respond.
 In this attack, the attacker will configure a malicious DNS server and two malicious HTTP servers.
 The DNS server will respond with two A records:
 ```
 127.0.0.1.target.13.33.33.37.ns.rebindmultia.com.
 0 IN A 13.33.33.37
 127.0.0.1.target.13.33.33.37.ns.rebindmultia.com.
 0 IN A 127.0.0.1